PetePrattis/image-analysis-for-segmentation-of-grayscale-image-/README.md

 **This is a Matlab project from my early days as a Computer Science student**

-_This scripts was created for the sevent semester class Image Analysis and it is the final project necessary to pass the class_
+_This scripts was created for the seventh semester class Image Analysis and it is the final project necessary to pass the class_

 > #### Description of project